stephengaito/documentArchive/racket/design/testing.md

-Each racket package will have three racket scripts, which can each be run at the command line, to perform unit, integration and functional tests, runUtests, runItests, and runFtests, respectively.
+Each racket package will have three racket scripts, which can each be run at the command line, to perform unit, integration and functional tests, runUnitTests, runIntegrationTests, and runFunctionalTests, respectively.

 The Racket (only) tests will use [RackUnit](http://docs.racket-lang.org/rackunit/) to manage the various